-Unfortunately, many installers do not know this and will tell homeowners to apply a granite sealer and just leave it to soak it.
+Unfortunately, many installers do not know this and will tell homeowners to apply a granite sealer and just leave it to 'soak it'.
 Crummy advice.

-They can get away with this on many stones that are porous enough to absorb all the granite sealer applied, so no surface residue remains.... but it is still a
+They can get away with this on many stones that are porous enough to absorb all the product applied, so no sealer residue remains on the surface.... but it is still a

 When testing demonstrates that the surface "could" be sealed, then you make a judgement call (location, use, risk of staining) whether or not to actually apply a stone sealer, but you never apply a granite sealer "just to be safe".

 When testing tells you the stone does not need or even cannot be sealed, then don't do it!